Apple Wallet: Apple Pay

 Apple Pay is a service within Wallet that allows for payments with select banks and card networks.
-Currently available in 97 countries.
+The service is currently available in 97 countries.

 FinanceKit

 FinanceKit is an API that allows third party iOS & iPadOS apps to display data from Apple Card, Apple Cash, Savings, and Orders stored in Wallet.
 Available only to apps that are listed in the American or British App Store.

 Availability

 The Apple Wallet app is preinstalled on most iPhone and Apple Watch models worldwide, and developers from any country where Apple Developer resources are available can develop passes for Wallet.
-This is different from Apple Pay, which resides within Wallet, which currently has limited availability to a smaller selection of nations.
+This is different from Apple Pay, which resides within Wallet, which currently has limited availability to a smaller selection of countries.

 Region locking

 These features in Wallet are locked behind a specific region setting of an iOS/watchOS device.